YodaCh96/weather-station/README.md

 3. Write down the set operations you performed as a formula.
 4.
 4. What range does this quantity correspond to in a boxplot?

-## Task 3
+## Task 4

+### Task 4.1

-* Read the data from the file "MET Office Weather Data .csv" in into the Matlab variable data.
+Read the data from the file "MET Office Weather Data .csv" in into the Matlab variable data.

+### Task 4.2

-* Prepare this variable so that you can calculate with the data rain, sun, tmin, tmax.
+Prepare this variable so that you can calculate with the data rain, sun, tmin, tmax.

+### Task 4.3

-* Remove the column af from the data.
+Remove the column af from the data.

+### Task 4.4

-* Determine the weather station that has the largest sum of precipitation per month (over the entire measurement period).
+Determine the weather station that has the largest sum of precipitation per month (over the entire measurement period).

+### Task 4.5

-* Determine the data set that only contains the annual data of the weather station determined.
+Determine the data set that only contains the annual data of the weather station determined.

+### Task 4.6

-* Create a combined chart, with two sub-charts, one below the other.
+Create a combined chart, with two sub-charts, one below the other.
 All diagrams refer to the data set.

+### Task 4.7

-* The first sub-diagram should show the temperature curve from the beginning to the end of the measurement for the data median_tmin and median_tmax.
+The first sub-diagram should show the temperature curve from the beginning to the end of the measurement for the data median_tmin and median_tmax.
 The diagram should have a title, axis labels and a legend.

+### Task 4.8

-* The second subdiagram should show the sunshine duration (mdian_sun) and the mean rainfall (median_rain) over the entire measurement period.
+The second subdiagram should show the sunshine duration (mdian_sun) and the mean rainfall (median_rain) over the entire measurement period.
 Attention: the sunshine duration and the rainfall have different units and must not be shown on the same y-axis!
 The diagram should have a title, axis labels and a legend.

 ## Contributing